APonce911/jekyll-mywebsite/_drafts/career_change.md

 Now I was really curious and searching about tecnologies, start-ups and inovation.

--como decidi a forma de aprender(facul x bootcamp x online) -como foi o bootcamp da wagon
+-como decidi a forma de aprender(facul x bootcamp x online) But how to get into this environment, with such a traditional backgroud?
+They are so different, not only the skillset required, but also the way these professionals think.
+It was a big jump.

+-como foi o bootcamp da wagon
 -pos curso.
 O que fiz(codava diariamente, rotina de estudo, aplicar pra vagas) e como me organizei -processos seletivos.
 Como foram as exigências?
 O que aprendi com eles?
 Pra mim, foi uma forma gratúita de ter feedbacks de pessoas mais senior e usava como combustivel para entrar com mais chances nos processos seguintes.